FIT Files Structure

 • position_long: Longitude in semicircles

-• Battery voltage (mV)
+• Battery level (%) and voltage (mV) on the battery variants

-Lap Messages
+Lap Messages

 Purpose: Summarize data for each lap segment.